 When he's done filling out and saving the form, he notices the empty "Discount" drop down.
-Reading more about account configuration check marks in Section 26.2.3 on page 134 and going back to the checks on his chart of accounts (Section 6.4 on page 58), he finds he's missing the purchase and sales discount accounts.
+Reading more about account configuration check marks for AR and AP as described in Section 18.3.3 on page 106 and going back to the checks on his chart of accounts (Section 6.4 on page 58), he finds he's missing the purchase and sales discount accounts.
 He adds two accounts as follows: